 Things People Ask Me About This Recipe

-How long do these Watermelon Lime Bars keep?
+How long do these refreshing bars last?

 One Last Thing